ChesterNyk/Lunch-Randomizer/README.md

 # Lunch Location Randomizer - FE
 ## Problem Statement
 Team members often face the challenge of collectively deciding on a lunch location.
 This process can be time-consuming and may lead to disagreements, especially when there are varying preferences within the team.
 To streamline this decision-making process, we have developed a Lunch Location Randomizer application.
+## Technologies Used
+- ⚛️ React
+- 🧰 TypeScript
+- 📡 Axios
+- 📦 MUI
 ## Description / Features
 The Lunch Location Randomizer FE is a web application that allows a team to quickly and fairly select a lunch location.
+This application works together with a Spring-boot application that serves as the BE.
 Here's how it works:

 - <b>Input Lunch Options:</b> One team member will input all the options each team member has.
 These options could be different restaurants or food places they'd like to consider for lunch.
     - <b>Displaying options input: </b> The application will also display options inputted by the team members.